 PCT is required to maintain compliance with certain financial and other covenants under its debt agreements.
 There are and will be operating and financial restrictions and covenants in certain of PCT's debt agreements, including the Loan Agreement and the indenture governing PCT's Convertible Notes, as well as certain other agreements to which PCT is or may become a party.
 These limit, among other things, PCT's ability to incur certain additional debt, create certain liens or other encumbrances, sell assets, and transfer ownership interests and transactions with affiliates of PCT.
 These covenants could limit PCT's ability to engage in activities that may be in PCT's best long-term interests.
 PCT's failure to comply with certain covenants in these agreements could result in an Event of Default (as defined therein) under the various debt agreements, allowing lenders to accelerate the maturity for the debt under these agreements and to foreclose upon any collateral securing the debt.
 An Event of Default would also adversely affect PCT's ability to access its borrowing capacity and pay debt service on its outstanding debt, likely resulting in acceleration of such debt or in a default under other agreements containing cross-default provisions.
-Under such circumstances, PCT might not have sufficient funds or other actions might significantly impair PCT's ability to obtain other financing, generate sufficient cash flow from operations to enable PCT to pay its debt or to fund other liquidity needs.
+Under such circumstances, PCT might not have sufficient funds or other resources to satisfy all of its obligations.
+In addition, the limitations imposed by PCT's financing agreements on its ability to pay dividends, incur additional debt and to take other actions might significantly impair PCT's ability to obtain other financing, generate sufficient cash flow from operations to enable PCT to pay its debt or to fund other liquidity needs.
 Such consequences would adversely affect PCT's business, financial condition, results of operations and prospects.

-PCT faces risks and uncertainties related to litigation, regulatory actions and investigations.
+PCT faces risks and uncertainties related to litigation.